Police-Data-Accessibility-Project/design-system/README.md

 These are styling resources like CSS and templates for new PDAP microservices or branded web projects.

-Open `src/demo.html` to see how things look.
+Run `npm run build` and open `demo/index.html` to see how things look.

 `src/css/global-styles.css` are the styles used across all PDAP applications.